 “Our research has shown that when women get out there and play, the benefits are amazing, ” says Careen Yarnal, Ph.D., an associate professor of recreation, park, and tourism management at Penn State University.
 “They cope better with stress, which sets up protective mechanisms that contribute to health and well-being.
 And if they play with others, it creates bonding, and they get the benefit of social support, as well.
 Just as we know play is healthy for children, helping them blow off steam, learn, experiment, and make friends, we’re finding the same to be true for adult women.
 When it comes to stress prevention, play is like wearing a suit of armor.”

 You don’t need to spend money to have fun.
 Visit a park, play some cards or board games, listen to uplifting music or read a book.
 Create a new recipe, go on a hike, or learn to draw.

 Many wait until their retirement years to try new things, but why wait?
 Check out this list of 100 things to do in retirement and start some now, or this list of 101 things to do to avoid boredom in retirement.

 “Too few people consider the psychological adjustments that accompany this life stage (retirement), which can include coping with the loss of your career identity, replacing support networks you had through work, spending more time than ever before with your spouse and finding new and engaging ways to stay active.” ~ American Psychological Association

 Set your money and health priorities and work towards them, but don’t forget to live and laugh along the way.

 When you achieve financial independence, enjoy good health, and are living actively, how can you not have fun?
-Prioritize your future to enjoy many sunsets for years to come.
+Create the healthy, wealthy, and happy life you desire to enjoy many sunsets for years to come.